-Minestrone soup belongs to the “Pantry Raid” category in the Flipped-Out Food Playbook: except for the mirepoix, all ingredients come from cans in your pantry.
+Minestrone soup belongs to the “Pantry Raid” category in the Flipped-Out Food Playbook.
+Except for the mirepoix, all ingredients come from cans in your pantry.
 Yes, cans.
-Cans really come through in a pinch, like those times when you get back from a vacation and don’t have any food in the house and really don’t feel like grocery shopping (an exception to that dire situation: celery, onions, garlic, and carrots are spared when I clean out my refrigerator before leaving for our trip).
+Cans really come through in a pinch.
+For example, those times when you get back from a vacation and don’t have any food in the house.
+You really don’t feel like grocery shopping.
+(A notable exception: celery, onions, garlic, and carrots are spared when I clean out my refrigerator before leaving for our trip).

-Despite the fact that this minestrone soup is made almost entirely of pantry items, it has deep, rich flavors because of a couple of critical flavor-building steps that make the soup taste like it’s been simmering all day.
+Despite the fact that this minestrone soup is made almost entirely of pantry items, it has deep, rich flavors because of a couple of critical flavor-building steps.
+These make the soup taste as though it’s been simmering all day.
 I use fish sauce to punch up the umami factor (you could also use anchovy paste or 2-3 anchovy fillets), and caramelize some tomato paste before adding a good amount of full-bodied red wine (a great reason to keep those 1-serving wine bottles on hand!).

 I add beef broth and round out the flavor with some Italian herbs and a bay leaf.
 Two kinds of beans and some diced tomatoes make this minestrone soup recipe extra hearty and healthy.